Seeing digital objects

 A ‘like’ button appears to be a simple functional element at first sight, but once we know the context in which it exists, all sorts of potential issues come up around it including affirmation-seeking, confirmation bias and addiction.

-Most digital objects are designed towards several purposes and many of their goals are hidden much deeper in the algo that supports them.
-A digital stone, for example, could be used as an alert in a user interface or a reward for some kind of behaviour, but it’s hidden purpose might be to increase repeat engagement with the platform.
+Most digital objects are designed towards several purposes and many of their goals are hidden much deeper in the network that supports them.
+A digital stone, for example, could be used as an alert in a user interface or a reward for some kind of behaviour, but it’s ultimate design purpose might be to increase repeat engagement with the platform.

-Art can play a role here.
+Art can intervene here.
 By breaking down these objects and their functions in relation to the network, or creating new forms that suggest alternative directions of thought or behaviour, there’s an opportunity to upend or interrupt these structures within their own landscape.

-The wonderfully contrarian author of Object Oriented Ontology, Graham Harman, says: “To treat an object primarily as part of a network is to assume it can be reduced to that set of qualities and relations that it manifests in this particular network.”
+Graham Harman, the author of Object Oriented Ontology, says: “To treat an object primarily as part of a network is to assume it can be reduced to that set of qualities and relations that it manifests in this particular network.”

-In other words, all objects can exist independently and differently, no matter the original context in which they are found.
+Harman thinks all objects have permission to exist independently and differently, no matter the original context in which they are found.
 Digital objects can be repurposed towards our own ends.

 In Phenomenology and Art, José Ortega y Gasset quotes the poet Lopez Pico: